- Service area

 - continuously improve its environmental performance.

 The Council aims to achieve at least an average annual 2.5% reduction in total carbon dioxide emissions from the corporate property estate per total £million gross revenue expenditure.

 There are six policy commitments:

 - WCC will maintain an accurate and robust energy, cost and carbon dioxide reporting system for the WCC estate to assess actions and progress towards meeting targets.

 - WCC will implement effective energy management practices and monitor & report on energy performance to develop work programmes which maximise behavioural change, budget management and investment decisions.

-- WCC will maintain compliance with all relevant energy and climate change legislation and agreed codes of practice to minimise reputational and financial risks and demonstrate commitment to continuous improvement in environmental performance.
+- WCC will maintain compliance with all relevant energy and climate change legislation and agreed codes of practice to minimise reputational and financial risks and demonstrate a commitment to continuous improvement in environmental performance.